 Professional Program.
 Students admitted to the professional program should select the necessary upper-division business courses to complete the major by consulting their departmental advising guide and faculty advisor.
-Professional program students must complete BUS 301 and COB 300 and 301 the first semester in the professional program.
+Professional program students must complete BUS 301 and COB 301 during their first semester in the professional program.